jengalas/bwaf-bbw/_resources/podcast.md

   text_block: "“Why aren’t women in the history books?”
 Since 2002, Beverly Willis
     Architecture Foundation has worked to remedy this egregious omission, through research, creating websites, making short films, and now… a podcast.
-Welcome to New Angle: Voice.
-New Angle: Voice is supported by the National Endowment for Humanities, the National Endowment for the Arts, the Graham Foundation, and MillerKnoll."
+Welcome to New Angle: Voice. \n\nNew Angle: Voice is supported by the National Endowment for Humanities, the National Endowment for the Arts, the Graham Foundation, and MillerKnoll."
 - template: image-block
   section_break: false
   include_left-hand_column_text_: true